Previous dayApril 30, 2026Next day

 129.4 km---✓ ReviewedUSGS →

-A magnitude 2.6 earthquake was recorded 61 km N of Petersville, Alaska on April 30, 2026 at 23:25 UTC.
-At a depth of 129.4 km, the event was intermediate depth.
+Seismographs logged a magnitude 2.6 earthquake 61 km N of Petersville, Alaska with origin time 23:25 UTC on April 30, 2026.
+The hypocenter lay at 129.4 km, placing this in the intermediate depth category.
 The offshore location combined with this depth is characteristic of seismicity along descending slabs.
-Coordinates: 63.044°, -150.862°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+Geolocation places the event at 63.044°N, -150.862°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.6 event page for the full report, ShakeMap, and citizen-reported intensity data.

 2026-04-30